Plant Profile Full Sun, Part Sun

 Is Obedient Plant invasive?

-While Obedient Plant is generally a low-maintenance plant, there are some potential drawbacks.
-One of the main concerns is that the native variety can spread aggressively and become invasive in some regions.
-To help keep Obedient Plant from taking over your garden:
+While obedient plant is generally a low-maintenance plant, there are some potential drawbacks.
+One of the main concerns is that the native species can spread aggressively.
+To help keep obedient plants from taking over your garden:

 • Divide the plant every few years (‘dividing’ means digging up some plants)